-The Muslim judges who applied the rules of figh also took the command of the Prophet (peace be upon him) to ward off the Hudud ambiguities as a divine command.
-All indications are that the Hudud punishments were very rarely carried out historically.
-A Scottish doctor working in Aleppo in the mid 1700's observed that there only six public were executions in twenty years.
+The Muslim judges who applied the rules of figh also took the command of the Prophet ملي to ward off the hudud by ambiguities as a divine command.
+All indications are that the hudud punishments were very rarely carried out historically.
+A Scottish doctor working in Aleppo in the mid 1700's observed that there were only six public executions in twenty years.
 Theft was rare, he observed, and when it occurred it was punished by bastinado.
-48 A famous British scholar of Arabic in Egypt in the mid 1800's reported that

-Hudud punishment for theft had not been inflicted in recent memory.
-49 In the roughly five hundred years that the Ottoman Empire ruled Constantinople, records show that only one instance of stoning for adultery took place (contrast this with colonial America/USA, where over fifty people were executed for various sexual crimes between 1608 and 1785).50
+48 A famous British scholar of Arabic in Egypt in the mid 1800's reported that the hudud punishment for theft had not been inflicted in recent memory.
+In the roughly five hundred years that the Ottoman Empire ruled Constantinople, records show that only one instance of stoning for adultery took place (contrast this with colonial America/USA, where over fifty people were executed for various sexual crimes between 1608 and 1785).
+50

 Jurists' theories of far-fetched ambiguities found real life application.
-A Muslim woman in India in the late 1500's whose husband had died in battle was suddenly found to be pregnant and was accused of fornication. claimed that her husband had been miraculously brought back to life every Friday night, when he would visit her.
-Jurists of India's predominant Hanafi school of law were consulted on the case and replied indeed that it was technically possible for such a miracle to have occurred.
+A Muslim woman in India in the late 1500s whose husband had died in battle was suddenly found to be pregnant and was accused of fornication.
+She claimed that her husband had been miraculously brought back to life every Friday night, when he would visit her.
+Jurists of India's predominant Hanafi school of law were consulted on the case and replied that it was indeed technically possible for such a miracle to have occurred.51